ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## enable_optimize_predicate_expression

-Turns on the predicate pushdown is `SELECT` queries.
+Turns on the predicate pushdown in `SELECT` queries.

 Predicate pushdown may significantly reduce the network traffic for distributed queries.